 Some believe that punctuation is there to complicate matters.
-In fact, when talking aloud, we are able to convey meaning using intonation, voice patterns and body language also – along with answering any questions which might come from listeners, to explain anything which is unclear.
+In fact, when talking aloud, we are able to convey meaning using intonation, voice patterns and body language also – along with answering any queries from listeners as we go, explaining anything which is unclear.

-When reading, we do not have these handy tools – and rely completely on a set of established marks (punctuation) to help us to know what was meant, so that texts can be interpreted only in the way which was intended by the writer.
+When reading, we do not have these handy tools – and rely completely on a set of established marks (punctuation) to help us to know what was meant, so that texts can be interpreted only in the way in which the writer intended.

 Missing punctuation leads to much ambiguity, meaning that we have to ask the writer what was meant, rather than it being crystal clear in the first place.
 Get the punctuation right and the message will be clear.

 Here is a classic illustration of altering punctuation to change meaning: